Dooly the Little Dinosaur: Theatrical film

-Baby Dinosaur Dooly - The Great Adventure of the Ice Star is a Korean animated film released in 1996.
-It was produced with a production cost of 2 billion won and was released in 70 theaters nationwide on July 24, 1996.
+Dooly the Little Dinosaur - The Adventure of Ice Planet (Little Dinosaur Dooly: The Adventure of Ice Planet or Baby Dinosaur Dooly - The Great Adventure of the Ice Star) is a Korean animated film released in 1996.
+It was produced with a production cost of ₩2 billion won and was released in 70 theaters nationwide on July 24, 1996.
 According to the Korean Film Yearbook, the number of viewers in Seoul was 126,872.